 Transportation financing needs exceed existing and foreseeable revenues despite growing recognition of these needs at all levels of government.
-Further, traditional sources of revenue for transportation are declining as communities develop more sustainably and compactly in order to reduce vehicle miles traveled and GHG emissions to meet statewide climate change goals.
-Additional funding is required and should be supported and any new sources of funding should produce enough revenue to respond significantly to transportation needs.
+Further, traditional sources of revenue for transportation are declining as communities develop more sustainably and compactly to reduce vehicle miles traveled and GHG emissions to meet statewide climate change goals.
+Additional funding is required and efforts to obtain these sources should be supported.
+Also, any new sources of funding should produce enough revenue to respond significantly to transportation needs.